whytui/aoemod/ROR_API/ROR_API_README.txt

 ...[Please note that this only has to be done once, now you can plug/unplug any DLL just by changing configuration]...
 - Open ROR_API.conf in a text editor and list the DLL plug-ins you want to add.
 - Write 1 DLL file name per line without spaces or any extra character.
 Invalid lines are ignored (see provided example).
-- Subdirectories are supported (example: CustomROR\customROR.dll)
+- Subdirectories are supported (example: RockNRor\RockNRor.dll)

 ***********